jacobchesley/Rover_2015/README.md

 ### About this Repository ###

-* This is the repository containing all of the rover electrical files and source code.
+This is the repository containing all of the rover electrical files and source code.

-* Applications Used:
+### Applications Used: ###

-          Electrical Cad - KiCad (for schematics, PCB design and BOM generation) KiCad can be downloaded here: [KiCad Download] http://kicad.nosoftware.cz/) Arduino - Arduino 1.6.1
+* Electrical Cad - KiCad (for schematics, PCB design and BOM generation)
-                    Arduino can be downloaded here: [Arduino Download](http://arduino.cc/en/Main/Software)
+* Arduino - Arduino 1.6.1

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+* To contribute to the arduino source code, download the latest arduino editor.
+[Arduino Download](http://arduino.cc/en/Main/Software).

+* To view or contribute to the electrical schematic, download KiCad.
+[KiCad Download](http://kicad.nosoftware.cz/).
+For Window, use the latest file (I used KiCad_testing-2015.01.17-BZR5376_Win_full_version.exe)

-### Who do I talk to? ###
+### How do I open KiCad Files? ###

-* Repo owner or admin
-* Other community or team contact
+* Open